 \ref{def:grade-shifted_tangent_bundle} can now be extended to dg-Lie groupoids. \begin{definition}[Tangent prolongation dg-Lie groupoid and Tangent prolongation dg-Lie algebroid] Given a dg-Lie groupoid $\scG=(\caG\rightrightarrows \caM)$ with $\caG$ and $\caM$ dg-manifolds, its tangent prolongation dg-Lie groupoid $\rmT[1]\scG$ is the dg-Lie groupoid

 and the structure maps are the differentials of the structure maps in $\scG$.

-The tangent prolongation dg-Lie algebroid of a dg-Lie algebroid $\frg[1]$ over a dg-manifold $\caM$ is the dg-Lie algebroid $\rmT[1]\frg[1]$\footnote{This graded manifold should be regarded as a Lie 2-algebroid, since a local coordinate description involves coordinate functions in degrees $0,1,2$.
-It describes the inner derivations of $\frg$.} over $\rmT \caM$. \end{definition}
+The tangent prolongation dg-Lie algebroid of a dg-Lie algebroid $\frg[1]$ over a dg-manifold $\caM$ is the dg-Lie algebroid\footnote{This graded manifold should be regarded as a Lie 2-algebroid, since a local coordinate description involves coordinate functions in degrees $0,1,2$.
+It describes the inner derivations of $\frg$.} $\rmT[1]\frg[1]$ over $\rmT[1] \caM$. \end{definition}

-\begin{remark} Following~\cite{0521499283}, we will usually just speak of a tangent groupoid $\rmT[1]\scG$, however, to avoid confusion with the tangent algebroid $\rmT[1]\frg[1] \to \frg[1]$ we will not omit ``prolongation'' when speaking of the algebroid structure of $\rmT[1]\frg[1]$ over $\frg[1]$. \end{remark}
+\begin{remark} Following~\cite{0521499283}, we will usually just speak of a tangent groupoid $\rmT[1]\scG$, however, to avoid confusion with the tangent algebroid $\rmT[1]\frg[1] \to \frg[1]$ we will not omit ``prolongation'' when speaking of the algebroid structure of $\rmT[1]\frg[1]$ over $\rmT[1]\caM$. \end{remark}

-An example of a dg-Lie groupoid important for our discussion is the following. \begin{example}[Tangent Čech groupoid] The tangent Čech groupoid of a surjective submersion $\sigma:Y\rightarrow X$ of ordinary manifolds is the dg-Lie groupoid
+An example of a dg-Lie groupoid which is important for our discussion is the following. \begin{example}[Tangent Čech groupoid] The tangent Čech groupoid of a surjective submersion $\sigma:Y\rightarrow X$ of ordinary manifolds is the dg-Lie groupoid

 where all the structure maps in $\rmT[1]\check \scC(\sigma)$ are simply the differentials of the structure maps in $\check \scC(\sigma)$. \end{example} Another useful example is the following. \begin{example}[Odd-line Čech groupoid] The differential~\eqref{eq:theta_differential} on $\Theta$ extends to $\Theta^{[2]}$ as